-This latter form of the rumor resurfaced again in October 2015, when the Cubs finally reached the National League Championship Series (NLCS) again, putting them four wins away from appearing in their first World Series in seventy years.
-This iteration was quite intruiging, as Back to the Future II includes a scene in which Marty McFly views a holographic news broadcast announcing that the Cubs have defeated Miami to win the 2015 World Series:
+This latter form of the rumor resurfaced in October 2015, when the Cubs reached the National League Championship Series (NLCS), and again in October 2016, when the Cubs finally reached the World Series for the first time in 71 years (against the Cleveland Indians).
+The 2016 version had no relevance, but the former iteration was quite intriguing, as Back to the Future II is set in 2015 and includes a scene in which Marty McFly views a holographic news broadcast announcing that the Cubs have defeated Miami to win that year's World Series:

-The Cubs' finally getting back into a World Series didn't come to pass in 2015 (they lost the NLDS to the New York Mets), and even they had, the Cubs wouldn't have been matched up against a Florida team in the Fall Classic (since the Marlins and Cubs are both National League teams, and the Tampa Bay Rays weren't in the playoffs).
+But in real life the Cubs weren't pennant winners in 2015 (they lost the NLDS to the New York Mets), and even they had reached the World Series that year, they wouldn't have been matched up against a Florida team in the Fall Classic (since the Marlins and Cubs are both National League teams, and the Tampa Bay Rays weren't in the playoffs).